pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

     The timing of PsyNet web audio events is a little imprecise;
     you should try and make your implementation robust to these imprecisions.
-    For example, in the example above we leave a silent buffer of 0.5 seconds between the prompt finishing and the recording starting to avoid bleedover betweeen the two.
+    For example, in the example above we leave a silent buffer of 0.5 seconds between the prompt finishing and the recording starting to avoid bleedover between the two.

 Various other prompts and controls are available in the PsyNet package: